finleap-connect/monoctl/README.md

 * Build executable with: `make go-build-monoctl`.
 This will build an executable with your architecture.
 Rename the one for your system to `monoctl`
 * Set up configuration: `./monoctl config init -u api.monoskope.your.domain:443`

-The creation of the configuration will also trigger an authentication with the Gitlab OpenID provider used by Monoskope.
-If you have a valid session in your browser this will be re-used.

 `monoctl` also uses the keyring integration with the [`zalando/go-keyring`](https://github.com/zalando/go-keyring) library.
 When starting `monoctl` this may result in a dialog box appearing, that requests your password.

 ### General